DontDoMuch/LeGo1-graphic-driver-toolkit/README.md

 A community-built, hardware-gated PowerShell workflow for installing the AMD Software: Adrenalin Edition 26.6.2 display stack on the **original Lenovo Legion Go** while retaining the validated Lenovo integration layer.

 > [!WARNING]
-> This is **Public Beta v1.0**, not a universal AMD driver installer.
-It modifies the display-driver package, Driver Store, certificate trust, catalog registration, AppX state, AMD Software, compatibility metadata, and temporary Windows Test Signing configuration.
+> This is **Public Beta v1.1**, not a universal AMD driver installer.
+It modifies the display-driver package, Drier Store, certificate trust, catalog registration, AppX state, AMD Software, compatibility metadata, and temporary Windows Test Signing configuration.
 Read the complete installation guide and back up important data before starting.

 ## Project status

-Public Beta v1.0 completed a full fresh-OEM, end-to-end installation and post-restart persistence test on an original Legion Go on **July 7, 2026**.
+Public Beta v1.1 completed a full fresh-OEM, end-to-end installation and post-restart persistence test on an original Legion Go on **July 8, 2026**.

 The validated final state included: